luong-komorebi/Awesome-Linux-Software/README.md

 - [![Open-Source Software][OSS Icon]](https://github.com/oxen-io) [Session](https://getsession.org/) - Session is an end-to-end encrypted messenger that minimises sensitive metadata, designed and built for people who want absolute privacy and freedom from any form of surveillance.
 - [![Open-Source Software][OSS Icon]](https://github.com/signalapp) [Signal](https://signal.org) - An end-to-end encrypted chat app that focuses on privacy for all.
 Say "hello" to privacy.
 - [Skype](https://www.skype.com/en/) - Skype keeps the world talking, for free.
-- [Slack](https://slack.com/downloads/linux) - real-time messaging, archiving and search for modern teams.
+- [Slack](https://slack.com/downloads/linux) - Real-time messaging, archiving and search for modern teams.
 - [![Open-Source Software][OSS Icon]](https://github.com/telegramdesktop/tdesktop) [Telegram](https://desktop.telegram.org/) - A messaging app with a focus on speed and security, it’s super fast, simple and free.
 - [![Open-Source Software][OSS Icon]](https://github.com/linagora/Twake) [Twake](https://twake.app/) - Open-source alternative to Microsoft Teams.
 - [Viber](https://www.viber.com/download/) - Viber for Linux lets you send free messages and make free calls to other Viber users on any device and network, in any country.